evgenii-eremeev/image_search_api/README.md

 # URL Shortener
 User stories:
--I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
+- I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
--When I visit that shortened URL, it will redirect me to my original link.
+- When I visit that shortened URL, it will redirect me to my original link.

 Example creation usage: